maxledlie/raymond/README.md

 ![Rays reflecting off rectangular and ellipsoidal objects in a 2D scene](./images/README_splash.png)

-To run Raymond locally, clone this repo and run `npm run build` followed by `npm start`, then visit `localhost:8000`.
+To run Raymond locally, clone this site and run `npm run dev`.

 Raymond is a static site, written in TypeScript.
 It uses the HTML canvas API for draw calls and currently has zero dependencies.